 But first, let’s understand why Indians want the GovernmentGovernment to ban Chinese products and why there is so much anguish expressed on social media?

-Why People Want Governments To Ban Chinese Products?
+Why do People Want Governments To Ban Chinese Products?

 China stopped the spread of the Virus in their own country by sealing the epicenter (Wuhan).
 But they never stopped International flights from Wuhan to prevent the global spread, even knowing that the Virus can spread from person to person and is an airborne disease.

-Global Chinese companies now face the brunt of anger for the deeds of CCP (Chinese Communist Party).
+Global Chinese companies now face the brunt of anger for the deeds of the CCP (Chinese Communist Party).

-#BanChineseGoods - People are supporting this movement, and many are also opposing the ban on Chinese products and Apps.
+#BanChineseGoods – People support this movement, and many oppose the ban on Chinese products and Apps.

 But the movement is not thought or planned.
 It is a knee-jerk reaction to the CoronaVirus pandemic and the aggression on the border.

-There are a considerable number of Chinese hardware and software companies that have come under fire from the supporters of the movement.
+A considerable number of Chinese hardware and software companies have come under fire from the supporters of the movement.

-Undeniably, Chinese people are hardworking, tenacious, and adaptable; and they have created some world-class companies, products, Apps, and services.
+Undeniably, Chinese people are hardworking, tenacious, and adaptable; they have created world-class companies, products, Apps, and services.
 The problem has been the CCP for which there is a lot of criticism, even inside China.

 There are several reasons why people want to ban Chinese products – one of the biggest is to help boost local manufacturing and enable native companies to make money and provide employment.

-However, the Indian government have failed to protect the local manufacturing companies.
+However, the Indian government has failed to protect the local manufacturing companies.
 They were sleeping when China was making in-roads and destroying our Industries.

-Why Indians Want the Government To Ban Chinese Products?
+Why do Indians Want the Government To Ban Chinese Products?